bvaudour/vivaldiSuggestSearch/README.md

 * [qwant](https://www.qwant.com/)
 * [swisscow](https://swisscows.ch/)

+Locale should be on the form `ll_CC` where `ll` is the language code and `CC` the country code (could be more than 2 characters).

 ### Add suggestion

-To add a new search suggestion, you’ll need to add an entry to the array $type of the index.php with the following content:
+To add a new search suggestion, you’ll need to add an entry to the array $suggestion of the index.php with the following content:

 * key: type’s name
 * value: an array with 2 functions:
-   - a 'request' function using a string parameter (corresponding to the keyword of the search) and returning the raw results as an array,
+   - a 'request' function using 2 string parameters (the search’s keyword and the locale) and returning the raw suggestions’ results as an array,
    - a 'transform' function using the returned array of the request as parameter, and returning the array of the wanted suggestions.